-Figure 35: Signal or Bus Connection on a Symbol
+Figure 6: Signal or Bus Connection on a Symbol

 When signals are grouped as an interface, you can quickly connect all of the signals and buses of the interface with other compatible interface pins.
 The compatible interfaces are also identified by a green check mark.
+Xilinx[®] provides many interface definitions, including standardized AXI protocols and other industry standard signaling; however, some legacy or custom implementations have unique IP signaling protocols.
+You can define your own interface and capture the expected set of signals, and ensure that those signals exist between IP.
+For more information, see this link in Vivado Design Suite User Guide: Creating and Packaging Custom IP (UG1118).